MochiDiffusion/MochiDiffusion/README.md

 ## Compatibility

 - Apple Silicon (M1 and later)
-- macOS Ventura 13.1 and later
+- macOS Sonoma 14.0 and later
-- Xcode 14.3 (to build)
+- Xcode 15.2 (to build)

 ## Privacy